dbsqp/bluetooth-reebok-57e/README.md

 1. Measures the flywheel rotation rate and resistance from the exercise bike.
 1. Converts the raw measurements into key metrics such as cadence, speed, distance and power.
-1. Creates a [Bluetooth Fitness Machine Service (FMTS)](https://www.bluetooth.com/specifications/specs/fitness-machine-service-1-0/) server than can be connected to by a monitoring device.
+1. Creates a Bluetooth server than can be connected to by a monitoring device.

+The project targets the Apple Watch running watchOS 10 or later as a monitoring device.

+## Bluetooth Service
-Specifically it uses the [Indoor Bike Data characteristic](https://www.bluetooth.com/wp-content/uploads/Sitecore-Media-Library/Gatt/Xml/Characteristics/org.bluetooth.characteristic.indoor_bike_data.xml) of the FTMS BLE service and targets the Apple Watch running watch of 10 or later as a monitoring device.
+The forked project uses [Bluetooth Fitness Machine Service (FMTS)](https://www.bluetooth.com/specifications/specs/fitness-machine-service-1-0/) server.
+Specifically it uses the [Indoor Bike Data characteristic](https://www.bluetooth.com/wp-content/uploads/Sitecore-Media-Library/Gatt/Xml/Characteristics/org.bluetooth.characteristic.indoor_bike_data.xml) of the FTMS BLE service.
+This service is currently not supported by targets the Apple Watch running watch of 10 or later as a monitoring device.
+Will create new branche to focus on Apple Watch use case.

 ## Roadmap
 ### Done